superfly/docs/flyctl/cmd/flyctl_machine_update.md

       --restart string             Set the restart policy for a Machine.
 Options include 'no', 'always', and 'on-fail'.
                                    	Default is 'on-fail' for Machines created by 'fly deploy' and Machines with a schedule.
 Default is 'always' for Machines created by 'fly m run'.
-      --schedule string            Schedule a machine run at hourly, daily and monthly intervals --select                     Select from a list of machines --skip-dns-registration      Do not register the machine's 6PN IP with the internal DNS system --skip-health-checks         Updates machine without waiting for health checks.
+      --schedule string            Schedule a machine run at hourly, daily and monthly intervals --skip-dns-registration      Do not register the machine's 6PN IP with the internal DNS system --skip-health-checks         Updates machine without waiting for health checks.
-      --standby-for strings        Comma separated list of machine ids to watch for --vm-cpukind string          The kind of CPU to use ('shared' or 'performance') --vm-cpus int                Number of CPUs
+      --standby-for strings        Comma separated list of machine ids to watch for --vm-cpu-kind string         The kind of CPU to use ('shared' or 'performance') --vm-cpus int                Number of CPUs
-      --vm-gpus int                Number of GPUs
-      --vm-memory int              Memory (in megabytes) to attribute to the VM --vm-size string             The VM size to set machines to.
+      --vm-gpu-kind string         If set, the GPU model to attach (a100-pcie-40gb, a100-sxm4-80gb) --vm-memory int              Memory (in megabytes) to attribute to the VM --vm-size string             The VM size to set machines to.
 See "fly platform vm-sizes" for valid values --wait-timeout int           Seconds to wait for individual machines to transition states and become healthy. (default 300) (default 300)